-We can conduct a referral assessment to help determine if a problem does exist.
+We can conduct a increase the likelihood of a good fit, BPS offers an online therapist directory to help determine if a problem does exist.
 If it does, dealing with it now can have a powerful and positive impact on your quality of life currently and into the future.
 Learning what triggers you to use and developing healthy coping mechanisms can prevent relationship difficulties and other problems in your life from worsening.

 As an adult child of a parent with a substance abuse problem, I feel guilty, frustrated and at a loss about how to help – especially because my parent insists that there is no problem and refuses to try therapy.